 The asset consumption ratio demonstrates that there are several challenges that will require specific work to address.
-The key challenge is the need for renewal of a substantial portion of the buildings, pools, and bridges managed by council as they have consumed much of their useful life.
+The key challenge is the need for renewal of a substantial portion of the assets managed by Council as they have consumed much of their useful life.